venth/webhook-button/README.md

     Nailing down the issue lead to `std::ostringstream` and `#include <sstream>`.
 The solution is to replace `sstream` with `combination of std::string and sprintf`.

+Then when I came back to this project it appeared that platformio upgraded itselves to 4.0.x version and:
+* `TypeError: 'set' object is not subscriptable` after I issued the command: `pio init --ide clion --board nodemcuv2`

+    Solution of this issue was simply upgrade to dev version by command: `pio upgrade --dev` and now initialization just works.

 # Appendix
 ## Lectures